A video library is a haven for all the amazing videos you have created or will create for your business.

 Or they could link them to a video that guides them through the process in under 5 minutes, a video that is already uploaded, stored in the cloud with a ready-to-share link!

 Retain Customers with Optimized Customer Service

-You probably have a knowledge base help centre for your product.
+You probably have a knowledge base help center for your product.

 Using videos as a means to solve customer issues, and address their struggles is not only easy for the customer but rewarding for your customer service team as well.

-- Creating a video library dedicated to customer support and service enables the customer with valuable information without having to talk to an agent, or reach out to third-party apps for help.
+- Creating a video knowledge base dedicated to customer support and service enables the customer with valuable information without having to talk to an agent, or reach out to third-party apps for help.